amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Learning/Business-Value.md

 Ideally, all the work done by and for an organisation should enable (directly or indirectly) the creation or maintenance of business value.
 Work that does not is either wasteful or damaging.

 However!
-It may not always be apparent how work supports or negates the creation of value, especially where it isn't clear what business value actually it.
+It may not always be apparent how work supports or negates the creation of value, especially where it isn't clear what business value actually is.

 ???+ example
     A team perform an experiment which turns out not to create the expected positive outcome.